Chart Color Schemes

 Hobartville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to influence this region: Hawkesbury Oasis Aquatic and Fitness Centre Improvements, Shared Path Bridge Over Rickabys Creek, Redbank North Richmond Master-Planned Community, and North Richmond Community Precinct.
-The following list highlights those most relevant.
+AreaSearch identified three projects expected to affect the region: Hawkesbury Oasis Aquatic and Fitness Centre Improvements, Shared Path Bridge Over Rickabys Creek, Redbank North Richmond Master-Planned Community, and North Richmond Community Precinct.
+The following list details these key initiatives.

 Professional plan users can use the search below to filter and access additional projects.